How To Make Your Own Championship Belt

-The first person to win our new Championship Belt was our handsome grandson Connor after a lively game of Clue.
+The first person to win our new game night Championship Belt was our handsome grandson Connor after a lively game of Clue.
 What board games do your family enjoy playing?
 Clue is our current favorite but Monopoly has been known to take center stage also.

 Make your own Championship belt and start making memories.
 The possibility of winning the belt inspires all family members to show up for game night.
 Make some snacks and let the fun begin.

 Family Friendly Game Ideas: 12 Family Friendly Party Games

 35 Family Friendly Games for Kids AND Grownups